lolipoptable/Fire-Fighter-Clothing/README.md

-# Fireball-Clan-Clothing created by hagertyh (AKA OperationToonUp)
+# Firefighter Clothing Designs created by hagertyh (AKA OperationToonUp)

 Multiple clothing Content Packs from Toontown Online in one zip.